SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 ### 6. Explore the new database

-At this point you should have a new file `bookshop.db` in the project folder.
+At this point you should have a new file `bookshop.db` in the project directory.

 :point_right: Have a look inside it with the `sqlite3` command line utility; use the `.tables` command to see what has been created: